-EV/EBITDA Sector-Relative Value on Germany: 8.60% CAGR Across All 25
+EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 We ran a sector-relative EV/EBITDA screen on 25 years of German stock data from XETRA.
 The signal: buy when a stock's EV/EBITDA falls below 70% of its sector median, filtered for quality (ROE > 8%, D/E < 2.0, MCap > €500M).
-The strategy returned 8.60% annually vs 7.64% for the S&P 500, with zero cash periods across all 25 years.
+The strategy returned 8.97% annually vs 4.45% for the DAX, with zero cash periods across all 25 years.
+A key note: unlike most other indices in this study, the DAX is a total-return performance index that includes dividends — so the +4.53% excess is apples-to-apples, not inflated by a price-only benchmark.
 The win rate was only 48%, but the few alpha years were large enough to drive meaningful long-run outperformance.
 Germany's result is a study in asymmetric returns: losing more often, but the wins compound.

 Contents